 When the first “farm bill” was created in the late 1930s to help family farms, horses and hand plows were as common on farms as Model As and mechanized tractors.
 Today the $300 billion farm bill up for revision in Congress is a complex web of extensions and additions to laws originally designed to help farmers rebound from the Great Depression and Dust Bowl.

-While nearly three-quarters of the bill’s funds now goes to food assistance programs for the needy, known as SNAP, it has also become a major source of subsidies for factory farms and private crop insurance companies.
+While nearly three-quarters of the bill’s funds now go to food assistance programs for the needy, known as SNAP, it has also become a significant source of subsidies for factory farms and private crop insurance companies.
 Meanwhile, small independent farms derive few benefits from the modern farm bill, which doesn’t offer affordable crop insurance or price supports for most fruits and vegetables, putting them at a competitive disadvantage with large-scale commodity growers.